ysystech/isp_billing_system/PROJECT_KNOWLEDGE_UPDATED.md

 ## Summary

-The ISP Billing System has successfully completed 60% of its multi-tenant conversion with all core infrastructure, security measures, and UI updates in place.
-Recent updates have resolved all major permission issues, data integrity problems, and security vulnerabilities.
-The system now ensures complete tenant isolation with proper permission checks at both backend and frontend levels, and the UI properly displays tenant context throughout.

-Key achievements:
+The ISP Billing System is successfully deployed to production at https://fiberbill.com with 80% of multi-tenant conversion complete.
+The system features:

+- ✅ Live production deployment with SSL
+- ✅ Automated deployment and update scripts
+- ✅ Daily automated backups
 - ✅ Complete data isolation between tenants
-- ✅ Consistent permission system across all modules
-- ✅ All forms handle tenant context properly
+- ✅ Background tasks maintain tenant isolation
-- ✅ All views enforce tenant-aware queries
-- ✅ UI respects user permissions and displays tenant context
+- ✅ Comprehensive security and permission system
-- ✅ Registration flow creates tenants automatically
-- ✅ Tenant settings management for tenant owners
+- ✅ Emergency rollback capability
-- ✅ No data leakage between tenants
+- ✅ Production monitoring and logging

-The remaining work focuses on data isolation verification, background task isolation, reporting updates, and preparing for production deployment.
+The remaining work focuses on reporting system updates and preparing for full multi-tenant production deployment.